AlessioCugliari/SO-Project/README.md

 # SO-Project
 •  What

-A simple chat room with server and client.
+A simple chat room with server and client inspired by the chat of the streaming site twitch.
 By default, all the user are in a global chat.
 Is possible to not receive the global message using a special command.
 Is also possible to send a private message to a logged user.
 These are the commands available:

 /HELP Show all the special commands available in the chat